sunidhi-mishra/DellVirtualAssistantChatBotMVP/README.md

 # Dell Support Virtual Assistant & Service Console MVP

-> [!NOTE]
-> **MVP Status Indicator**: This project is currently a **Minimum Viable Product (MVP) Prototype** designed to demonstrate key user flows, layout grids, and interactive state management.
+> 💡 **MVP Status Indicator**: This project is currently a **Minimum Viable Product (MVP) Prototype** designed to demonstrate key user flows, layout grids, and interactive state management.
 It is **not a final product** and is built on a lightweight vanilla web stack (HTML5/CSS3/JavaScript) for proof-of-concept and user evaluation.

 ---